Driver for the LVD and PVD peripherals on RA MCUs. This module implements the Low Voltage Detection Interface.

 Pin Configuration

-To use LVD module, you need to switch pin funtion of EXLVDVBAT pin, VRTC pin, EXLVD pin to enable LVD function on this pin.
+To use LVD module, you need to switch pin function of EXLVDVBAT pin, VRTC pin, EXLVD pin to enable LVD function on this pin.

 Usage Notes